mik4el/gadget-board/README.md

 A deployed environment can be backed up by your hosting provider, e.g. DigitalOcean.
 Since this is a very stateless deployment you can also make a scripted backup of your database and make it possible to easily restore the database from a backup.
 This will save some on hosting costs and make for a more self-contained and hosting provider agnostic solution.

-Example command to run backup of postgres db on development machine:
-´´´docker-compose run --rm -e PGPASSWORD=postgres postgres pg_dump -U postgres -p 5432 -h postgres postgres > postgres_db_20160913_development.bak´´´
+Example command to run backup of postgres db on development machine: docker-compose run --rm -e PGPASSWORD=postgres postgres pg_dump -U postgres -p 5432 -h postgres postgres > postgres_db_20160913_development.bak

 To restore development machine:
-´´´docker-compose up -d´´´
+`docker-compose up -d`
-´´´docker-compose run --rm -e PGPASSWORD=postgres postgres psql -U postgres -p 5432 -h postgres -F c < postgres_db_20160913_development.bak´´´
+`docker-compose run --rm -e PGPASSWORD=postgres postgres psql -U postgres -p 5432 -h postgres -F c < postgres_db_20160913_development.bak`

 Example command to run backup of postgres db on production machine:
-´´´docker-compose -f production.yml run --rm -e PGPASSWORD=postgres postgres psql -U postgres -p 5432 -h postgres -F c < postgres_db_20160913_production.bak´´´
+`docker-compose -f production.yml run --rm -e PGPASSWORD=postgres postgres psql -U postgres -p 5432 -h postgres -F c < postgres_db_20160913_production.bak`

 To restore production machine:
-´´´docker-compose -f production.yml up -d´´´ ´´´docker-compose -f production.yml run --rm -e PGPASSWORD=postgres postgres psql -U postgres -p 5432 -h postgres -F c < postgres_db_20160913_production.bak´´´
+`docker-compose -f production.yml up -d` `docker-compose -f production.yml run --rm -e PGPASSWORD=postgres postgres psql -U postgres -p 5432 -h postgres -F c < postgres_db_20160913_production.bak`

 ## Limitations
 Not tested angular-cli testing.